DevExpress/devextreme-documentation/concepts/80 Troubleshooting/05 DataGrid and TreeList Issues/10 Gray Boxes Appear After Data Loading/00 Gray Boxes Appear After Data Loading.md

-You may experience an issue, when DataGrid or TreeList finishes data loading, gray boxes are still visible:
+In certain cases, gray boxes may remain visible after DataGrid or TreeList finishes data loading:

 ![DataGrid with Gray Boxes Visible](/images/DataGrid/datagrid-gray-boxes.png)

 These gray boxes are row placeholders that appear when the component takes time to load and render rows.
-The issue described above occurs due to the following reasons:
+These placeholders can remain visible due to the following reasons:

 - The component's height property is not consistent with the space the component occupies.
 - An error occurs during data loading.